In-Depth Info for Everyone!

 As with all of the Disney value resorts, All-Star movies offers the lower level of Disney resort rates.
 This allows many people to stay right on Disney property who never thought they could.
 So if you’re looking for an affordable place to stay, you don’t mind forgoing luxury, and you want a clean place that oozes with flamboyant Disney drama and fun, you may want to consider this resort, or one of the other value resorts.

-If you’re looking for more luxury and/or more space, you may want to consider renting a Disney Vacation Club Villa.
-There are HUGE discounts available through DVC rentals.
+If you’re looking for more luxury and/or more space, you may want to consider choosing a Moderate or Deluxe resort, or a Disney Vacation Club Villa.
+There are HUGE discounts available using Disney Vacation Club point rentals.
 You can get a Disney Deluxe Resort Villa at somewhere around half price, give or take.
 Check out my article called How to Save $$$ (Safely) on Disney Vacation Club Rentals.

 Disney’s All-Star Movies, like all of the value resorts, is not only appealing to kids.
 Many adults love the fun atmosphere too.
 But even if the parents were wishing for something a bit more comfortable, kids tend to love the value resorts.
 Who could blame them?
 The theming is really delightful, and many people feel that the positives far outweigh the negatives.
 (See our advantages and disadvantages list below.)